The 10 Best Patient Estimate Software Vendors in 2026

 3. Experian Health - Patient Estimates

 Experian Health is one of the largest vendors in this category, with patient estimate or broader RCM technology deployed in roughly 60% of U.S. hospitals.
-Their Patient Estimates product combines chargemaster data, claims history, payer contracts, and real-time benefits to generate estimates before or at the point of service.
+Patient Estimates combines chargemaster data, claims history, payer contracts, and real-time benefits to generate estimates before or at the point of service.

 The platform supports financial assistance policies, prompt-pay discounts, multi-component procedures, customizable worklists, and reporting.
 It directly addresses Price Transparency Final Rule and No Surprises Act compliance.
 The trade-off is the same one you encounter with most enterprise vendors: depth and scale come with longer implementation timelines and pricing built for hospital systems.